Dick Guindon

 Richard Gordon Guindon (December 2, 1935 – February 27, 2022) was an American cartoonist best known for his gag panel Guindon.
-Guindon's cartoons have appeared in the Minneapolis Tribune, The Realist, and the Detroit Free Press.
+Guindon's cartoons appeared in the Minneapolis Tribune, The Realist, and the Detroit Free Press.

 Biography

 During the late 1950s, Guindon attended the University of Minnesota, where he drew cartoons for The Minnesota Daily, as recalled by Stan Gotlieb:

 Living in New York City during the early 1960s, Guindon began contributing to The Nation, Playboy, Esquire and Down Beat.
 He also drew cartoons for Paul Krassner's The Realist and was associated with Krassner's class at the Free School.
-Guindon's best known work from the 1960s was published in The Realist, which included adult-themed references to politics and current events of the time.
+Guindon's best-known work from the 1960s was published in The Realist, which included adult-themed references to politics and current events.

 Leaving New York, Guindon returned to Minnesota, where Mpls.St.Paul Magazine said in its "Encyclopedia Minnesotica" that Guindon is "Minnesota's greatest satirist".

 In 1981, Guindon moved from Minnesota to work in Michigan for the Detroit Free Press, which issued a 1984 datebook, Guindon's Detroit.
 In May 1984, he made an appearance on The Tonight Show Starring Johnny Carson.
 He had a three-month art exhibition, "Richard Guindon, 1981–1984", at the Flint Institute of Arts from March 10 to May 26, 1985.
-That same year, he took an extended vacation, continuing to draw his cartoons while driving around Europe.
+The same year, he took an extended vacation, continuing to draw his cartoons while driving around Europe.

 Guindon began his self-titled cartoon series for the Minneapolis Tribune in 1974.
-At first it appeared three to four times per week, then became a daily in 1978 when it was picked up by the Los Angeles Times Syndicate.
+At first it appeared three to four times per week.
+It became daily in 1978 when it was picked up by the Los Angeles Times Syndicate.
 In 1981, the syndication was moved to Field Newspaper Syndicate, and then in 1984 to News America Syndicate.
 The syndication of the panel appears to have ended in 1985, but the cartoon may have survived as a feature of the Detroit Free Press until later, perhaps 1987.